 The researchers gave the elderly subjects in the experimental group two grams of lavender tea in the form of teabags two times a day (5).
 They did this for two weeks before analyzing their findings.

-Upon the study analysis, the researchers discovered that the experimental group had reduced depression and anxiety scores for the two weeks (5).
+Upon the study analysis, the researchers discovered that the experimental group had reduced depression and anxiety scores for the two weeks, and that their scores were lower compared to the control group (5).
 The study concluded that lavender tea could be used as a complementary treatment in reducing depression and anxiety among the elderly (5).

 Study 2: (Target: Postnatal Women)

-This 2015 study aimed at determining the effects of lavender tea on anxiety, depression, and fatigue among postnatal women with poor sleeping patterns (2).
+This 2015 study we discussed earlier in relation to sleep quality aimed at determining the effects of lavender tea on anxiety, depression, and fatigue among postnatal women with poor sleeping patterns (2).
 Generally, lavender inhalation aromatherapy is believed to have a hypnotic effect that helps with stabilizing and enhancing an individual’s mood (2).

 So, a total of eighty Taiwanese postnatal women with poor sleep quality were given one cup of lavender tea daily.
 The study findings indicated that women in the experimental group reported less fatigue and depression and bonded more with their infants (2).

-Both studies concur that lavender tea consumption can reduce depression and anxiety levels.
+Both studies concur that lavender tea consumption may help reduce depression and anxiety levels.
 However, researchers call upon positive and mindful use of lavender tea herbal therapy during postpartum care (2).
+It also can’t replace prescribed treatments for clinical depression and anxiety – it can simply serve as an additional or adjunct therapy.

-Luckily, drinking lavender tea has been linked to easing inflammation, characterized by redness, pain, swelling, function loss, and heat (1).
+Applying lavender oil topically has been linked in animal studies to easing inflammation, characterized by redness, pain, swelling, function loss, and heat (1).
 However, be sure to talk to your doctor before you start drinking lavender tea for this benefit.

 If you wish to free yourself from all the extra pounds that have been weighting you down for way too long, start using the BetterMe app and overhaul your entire life!